RLOCKLEAR1/graphiq-search-plugin/README.md

 This file should be included wherever you wish to provide access to Graphiq Search, generally this is the Add/Edit Post page in a traditional CMS.

-**Note** We recommend loading the plugin from our CDN to get the latest changes and bug fixes, but feel free to host the plugin yourself if you wish–we'll notify you of new major versions and important bug fix releases.
+**Note** We recommend loading the plugin from our CDN using the URL above in order to get the latest changes and bug fixes, but you can also download and host this file yourself if necessary–we'll try to notify you of new major versions and important bug fix releases.

 ##Using The Plugin